dylan-park/blog-engine/README.md

 - **Markdown-Based** - Write posts in Markdown with support for basic styling
 - **Minimal Static HTML** - Most content is dynamically generated, and applied to basic HTML templates
 - **Hot-Reload Content** - New posts appear instantly without server restarts, even template and style changes apply instantly
+- **In-Memory Frontmatter Store** - Post metadata is kept in memory, allowing for quick query access without massive amounts of file reads, and negating the need for a heavy database.

 ## Usage

 Once the engine is run for the first time, it will generate a posts folder in the same directory as the binary.
 Simply put Markdown files into this directory and they will instantly be available.

-### Post Naming Convention

-Posts are expected to have a naming convention similar to: `yyyy-mm-dd-title.md`.
-This way they are displayed in order from most recent.
-See [Future Work](#Future-Work) for more details.
+The file name for the posts will determine their final URL, and should be named with that in mind.

 ### Post Frontmatter

-Posts are expected to have a Frontmatter in TOML format.
+Post files are expected to have a Frontmatter in TOML format.
+While none of the values are *required*, missing any of them will have unexpected effects.
 All values are given as strings, and should look like this example:

 ```
 +++